circuitdao/docs/docs/technical-manual/savings-vaults.md

 To prevent depositors from having to wait for a Treasury coin to become available in times of high demand, it is possible to make a withdrawal from net deposits only, which does not require a treasury spend.

 ![Savings vault withdrawal with interest](./../../static/img/Savings_vault_withdrawal_spends_diagram.png)

 :::note
-On a protocol level, savers can choose any split between net deposits and interest they like when making a withdrawal, but this is not currently supported by the app.
+On a protocol level, savers can choose any split between net deposits and interest when making a withdrawal, but this is not currently supported by the app.
 :::